shivamchadha/shivamchadha/README.md

 **OR**
 Reach out to me at **f20190704 [AT] goa.bits-pilani.ac.in**

-I am open to any any collaboration work related machine learning (development or research)
+I am open to any collaboration work related to machine learning (development or research)
 </p>

 <h3 align="left">Languages and Tools:</h3>